sumitsumit/storefront-lights/README.md

 * develop: mostly-working code, but sometimes won't work.
 * feature/my_feature: completely bleeding edge, no guarantees

-## Reposity structure
+## Repository structure
 * ./arduino: most of the code
 * ./images: project images
 * ./documents: documentation and notes

 ## Key files
-* ./arduion/storefront.ino: main arduino sketch for storefront
+* ./arduino/storefront.ino: main arduino sketch for storefront
-* ./arduion/packmatrix.ino: reference arduino sketch from backpack lights
+* ./arduino/packmatrix.ino: reference arduino sketch from backpack lights

 # Initial Plan (9/13/18)
 There will be one set of pixel strips wired together as a continuous line working in two banks, where the split point will be configurable.